INTERNATIONAL KITEBOARDING ASSOCIATION

 1 The full name of the association is "International Kiteboarding Association."

-2 The International Kiteboarding Association eV (hereinafter called "IKA") is a nonprofit professional sports association ("Class") of the International Sailing Federation (ISAF).
+2 The International Kiteboarding Association (hereinafter called "IKA") is a nonprofit professional sports association ("Class") of World Sailing.

 § 2 Purpose and mission, the non-profit association, membership in associations

 1 The IKA pursues exclusively and directly charitable purposes.

 2 Purpose of the association is to promote the kitesurfing sport on a global level, this includes:

 - To coordinate the affairs of the class and any future kiteboarding classes including but not limited to IKA Formula Kite, IKA Open, IKA Twin Tip Racing, IKA Twin Tip Freestyle, IKA Wave, IKA Slalom, IKA Speed, IKA KiteFoil.

 - To represent the interests of the athletes and their national class associations to World Sailing

 - To promote national and international competitions in kiteboarding

 - To hold World and Continental Championships of the kiteboarding classes.
 The IKA (the Executive Committee) may delegate the organization and implementation.